Which insurances do you accept?

 How long does TMS take to work?

 Typically, a patient will undergo about 20-30 treatments, 5 days a week over 4-6 weeks.
-Each treatment takes about 30-50 minutes.
+Each treatment takes about 30-50 minutes by traditional treatment, or as little as 6-7 minutes if by Theta Burst Stimulation.
 By the end of the 4-6 weeks, most will have significant improvement or complete resolution of their depressive symptoms.
 Once the initial course is finished, usually about 6 more treatments are performed over the following 3 weeks with decreasing frequency.

 How do I know it’s working?

-Does insurance cover it?
+Does insurance cover TMS?
 What is the cost if it doesn’t?

-If the insurance company does not immediately approve the TMS treatments, a patient can still begin the process of treatment but would have to pay out of pocket until the appeal process finishes.
+If your insurance company does not immediately approve the TMS treatments, we can still begin the process of treatment but this would have to be out of pocket until the appeal process finishes.
 At that time, the insurance company, if they eventually approve the treatment, will reimburse the expense.
-Typically, an entire out-of-pocket course of TMS would run between $8,000 to $12,000 depending on the duration of treatment required.
+Typically, an entire out-of-pocket course of TMS could run as little as $7200 as of November 2020, a significant decrease from prior pricing.

 How effective is it?